Archdiocese of São Luís do Maranhão

 The Roman Catholic Archdiocese of São Luís do Maranhão (Archidioecesis Sancti Ludovici in Maragnano) is a Latin archdiocese in Brazil.

-Its cathedral is a World Heritage Site (Minor): Catedral Metropolitana Nossa Senhora da Vitória Catedral Metropolitana Nossa Senhora da Vitória.
-It is located in the city of São Luís do Maranhão.
+Its cathedral, located in the city of São Luís do Maranhão, is a World Heritage Site (Minor): Catedral de São Luís do Maranhão.

+On 2 December 1921, by a decree of the Sacred Consistorial Congregation, it was elevated to the rank of archdiocese and on 10 February 1922, by the bull Rationi congruit of Pope Pius XI, to the metropolitan see.